AccessDenied1/Deep-Learning/README.md

 # Deep-Learning
-This repo is for the Institute course Deep Learning
+This repo contains assignments of Institute's course Deep Learning